 If you like the idea of editing a stream layout template, check out the free designs below.
 All of them include the PSD file so you can follow our method shown above for editing.

 Understandably for some people it’s much easier to learn from tutorials in video format.
 We have put together a list of extra learning tutorials that cover how to make a Twitch overlay.
 Each video covers a different application used for creating overlays.
 If you’re not sure which application or method is best for you, read through each section of our guide.
 We list the benefits and drawbacks for each method so you can make the best decision for yourself.

 Even if you know which application you want to use.
 We recommend reading through our guide.
 We cover some more advanced aspects of each software.

 Making An Overlay In Canva

 Making An Overlay With PlaceIt

-There are quite a few ways to make personalised stream overlays.
+There are a number of tools designed to help you make a Twitch overlay completely free.
 If you’ve got the time to learn new tools, you can start creating some awesome layouts in no time.
-However the more streamlined ways for making overlays can come at a cost.
-Additionally the free methods use more advanced tools with steep learning curves.
-It can take a lot more time creating overlays this way.
+However, the more streamlined ways for making overlays can incur a cost.
+On the other hand, some of the free methods involve learning more advanced tools with steeper learning curves.
+Making an overlay this way might take some time.

 Although creating overlays from templates is quick, it can give you less room for creativity.

 If you’ve gotten this far and realized there’s more work involved in creating an overlay than what you thought, fear not.
 We’ve got a huge collection of premade stream overlay packages in store.
 We value your time, that’s why our packs are easy to use, well documented and designed by professionals.